 Paint Retailers.
-At the end of the year, PaintCare identified 92 paint retailers-including paint, hardware, and home improvement stores-with 68 considered potential paint retail drop-off sites.
+At the end of the year, PaintCare identified 770 paint retailers-including paint, hardware, and home improvement stores-with 543 considered potential paint retail drop-off sites.
 This number may change from year to year as stores open and close.
 PaintCare does not consider a store to be a potential drop-off site if it belongs to a corporate chain and the corporate headquarters has indicated that-as a group-they are not interested in serving as drop-off sites at this time.
 These are primarily big box stores, but they have included some non-big box stores in the past.

-Of the 68 potential retail drop-off sites, 21 (31%) were participating as drop-off sites at the end of the year.
+Of the 543 potential retail drop-off sites, 192 (35%) were participating as drop-off sites at the end of the year.
 Retail participation as a drop-off site is voluntary, and sites are not compensated.

-Two retail drop-off sites stopped participating in the program.
+Twelve retail stores joined the program as drop-off sites.